 A Maltese holding company (MaltaHoldCo) has a Participating Holding when it has a shareholding in the share capital of a company whose capital is represented by registered shares or equity holdings, does not own real estate in Malta, and meets at least one of the following conditions:

-a) The shareholding has a 10% holding and a right to, at least, 10% of 2 of the following:
+a) The shareholding has a 5% holding and confers an entitlement to, at least, 5% of any two of the following:

-3. Right to the assets available for distribution on liquidation; or
+3. assets available for distribution on liquidation; or

 b) The shareholding has a value of, at least, € 1,164 M on purchase date and has been held for a continuous period of, at least, 183 days; or